Submarine-launched ballistic missile: Poseidon and Trident I

 Although the US did not commission any new SSBNs from 1967 through 1981, it did introduce two new SLBMs.
 Thirty-one of the 41 original US SSBNs were built with larger diameter launch tubes with future missiles in mind.
 In the early 1970s the Poseidon (C-3) missile entered service, and those 31 SSBNs were backfitted with it.
 Poseidon offered a massive MIRV capability of up to 14 warheads per missile.
 Like the Soviets, the US also desired a longer-range missile that would allow SSBNs to be based in CONUS.
 In the late 1970s the Trident I (C-4) missile with a range of 7400 km and eight MIRV warheads was backfitted to 12 of the Poseidon-equipped submarines.
-The SSBN facilities (primarily a submarine tender and floating dry dock) of the base at Rota, Spain were disestablished and the Naval Submarine Base King's Bay in Georgia was built for the Trident I-equipped force.
+The SSBN facilities (primarily a submarine tender and floating dry dock) of the base at Rota, Spain were disestablished and the Naval Submarine Base Kings Bay in Georgia was built for the Trident I-equipped force.